wp-plugins/icontact-widget/readme.txt

 = What is the plugin license? =
 * This plugin is released under a GPL license.

+== Upgrade Notice ==

+= 1.2.1 =
+* Fixes some minor backend display issues.
+No functionality changes.

 == Changelog ==

+= 1.2.1 =
+* Fixes some widget javascript issues in the backend.
+Now the widget properly shows and hides the the "Make changes to the form HTML" checkbox shows and hides the "Displayed Form Code" textarea.

 = 1.2 =
 * Added support for servers without `curl()` by using WP's built-in `wp_remote_get()` functionality.